reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

 ## Spring AOP
 AOP is one of the main components in the Spring framework, it provides declarative services for us, such as declarative transaction management (the famous @Transactional annotation).
-Moreover, it offers us the ability to implement custom aspects and utilize the power of AOP in our applications.
+Moreover, it offers us the ability to implement custom Aspects and utilize the power of AOP in our applications.

 Spring AOP uses either JDK dynamic proxies or CGLIB to create the proxy for a given target object.
 JDK dynamic proxies are built into the JDK, whereas CGLIB is a common open-source class definition library (repackaged into  `spring-core`).